rajinder-yadav/gazeall/README.md

 This project was developed using TypeScript with the help of [TSCLI](https://www.npmjs.com/package/tscli)

-## Watch and run
+## Watch file for changes and run things

 ![Image of Gazelle](img/gazelle.png)

-_Gazeall_ watches files and folders for changes, then leaps to action and executes a command.
+__Gazeall__ watches files and folders for changes, then leaps to action and executes one of more commands.

-_Gazeall_ works both as a CLI tool and equally well running NPM scripts inside "__package.json__".
+__Gazeall__ works both as a CLI tool and equally well running NPM scripts from "__package.json__".

 NPM Scripts can be run in parallel or synchronous mode.